Whitney: The Greatest Hits: Release and promotion

 After numerous delays, Davis announced the release of Whitney: The Greatest Hits via MTV News in February 2000.
 In the US, the album was released on May 16, 2000, by Arista Records.
 Its release was preceded by the limited-edition four-record vinyl box set Whitney: The Unreleased Mixes on April 25; the set included eight previously unreleased extended dance remixes of Houston's prior singles, some of which appeared on the North American edition second disc of Whitney: The Greatest Hits.
 Exclusively at Circuit City, Whitney: The Greatest Hits was released with a bonus disc including two extended club mixes.
-Internationally, the compilation was released on May 15 in most countries.
+Internationally, the compilation was released on May 8 in Australia, and on May 15 in most countries.
 While its North American edition featured almost exclusively remixes on its second disc, international editions replaced most of them with corresponding original versions.

 A video album of the same title was released simultaneously with Whitney: The Greatest Hits worldwide, comprising 23 of Houston's music videos, as well as select live performances, interviews with Houston and Davis, and behind-the-scenes footage.
 The DVD was noted for its interactive features, which saw Houston introducing its segments and providing commentary; it was one of the first video albums ever to incorporate interactive components.
 In contrast to Houston's previous releases, Whitney: The Greatest Hits was not promoted with televised performances and appearances.
 However, Houston did perform a 20-minute medley at Arista's 25th anniversary celebration in Los Angeles on April 10, 2000; the concert aired on NBC on May 15.
 She subsequently embarked on a three-date concert residency at Caesars Atlantic City from June 30 to July 3, and performed an additional show at the Aladdin Theatre for the Performing Arts in Las Vegas on November 10, with then-husband Bobby Brown as the opening act.